lavishabhambri/CodeFry/README.md

 <p align="left"><img src="screenshots/CodeEditor.png" width = 80%></p><br>

 <h2 align="left" id="FeaturesWeDemand"> :star: Features We Demand</h2>
-- Displaying graphs to user to show the progress and notify user about upcoming contests.
+- Displaying graphs to user to show the progress and notify user about upcoming contests. </br>
-- Adding collaborative live code editor
+- Adding collaborative live code editor.</br>
-- Adding other programming languages in the code editor
+- Adding other programming languages in the code editor.</br>
-- AI and advanced mathematics enabled user's progress detection and suggesting learning paths.
+- AI and advanced mathematics enabled user's progress detection and suggesting learning paths.</br>
-- Gamification of the Application and planned learning roadmap for the users.
+- Gamification of the Application and planned learning roadmap for the users.</br>

 ## Contributors:
 ### Credit goes to these wonderful people: ✨